Colombia court strikes down ban on deducting royalties from tax income

 Colombia's Finance Ministry expected to collect 3.38 trillion pesos ($829 million) with the measure this year, followed by 2.79 trillion pesos in 2024 and some 2.2 trillion pesos in 2025.

-"Following this decision, which I cannot agree with, it's up to the finance minister to cut the budget of the three branches of public power," Petro said in a message on X, referring to Colombia's Congress, executive and judiciary.
+"Following this decision, which I cannot agree with, it's up to the finance minister to cut the budget of the three branches of public power," Petro said in a message on X, formerly known as Twitter, referring to Colombia's Congress, executive and judiciary.

 The court's ruling shows Colombia's institutions are strong, said political analyst Sergio Guzman, director of Colombia Risk Analysis, adding the government will now have to consider taking different courses of action.